Emma Holmgren

-Emma Ida Emilia Holmgren (born 13 May 1997) is a Swedish footballer who plays as a goalkeeper for OL.
+Emma Ida Emilia Holmgren (born 13 May 1997) is a Swedish footballer who plays as a goalkeeper for Hammarby in the Swedish Damallsvenskan.

 Career

 Holmgren started her career with Swedish sixth tier side Gamlis FF.
 Before the 2012 season, she signed for Gamla Upsala in the Swedish fourth tier.
 In 2014, Holmgren signed for Swedish second tier club Sirius.

 Before the 2021 season, she signed for Eskilstuna in the Swedish top flight.
 In 2021, she signed for French top flight team OL, helping them win the league.